JulianFP/project-W/doc/installation.rst

 The following installation guides are for Linux only.
 Theoretically all the components of this software should be possible to deploy onto other operating systems as well however this is not tested and not supported.
 You will have to be on your own for that.

 .. note::
    The config files shown here are for a setup with local Project-W accounts only.
-If you want to setup LDAP and/or OIDC, please refer to TODO for more advanced example configs.
+If you want to setup LDAP and/or OIDC, please refer to :doc:`example_configs` for more advanced example configs.

 .. important::
    If you plan to host the backend public to the internet: Make sure to only serve the backend over https regardless of your installation method!
 Without ssl encryption sensitive information like passwords, tokens for the clients and runners or user data will be transmitted in clear text!